The Bruins And Blues Have Just One Game To Decide Who Lifts Lord Stanley's Cup

 You'd be forgiven, for instance, for having figured the Bruins had it in the bag after their Game 3 drubbing of the Blues.
 And after a clutch Game 5 win gave the Blues a chance to clinch the cup on home ice, few expected them to follow it with such a breathtaking dud.

-Both goalies, the Blues' rookie netminder Jordan Binnington and the Bruins' Tuukka Rask, rode hot hands into the Final, but they too have been fairly up and down — especially Binnington, who has played like two different players at times.
+Both goalies, the Blues' rookie netminder Jordan Binnington and the Bruins' Tuukka Rask, rode hot hands into the final, but they too have been fairly up and down — especially Binnington, who has played like two different players at times.
 He has alternated stinkers — including getting benched for the first time in his young career, in Game 3 — with some moments of eye-popping dominance.

 As these things are wont to go, the play has also gotten rather chippy.

-The Bruins' 42-year-old captain, Zdeno Chára, reportedly broke his jaw when he took a point-blank shot to the mouth in Game 4, only to make it back out on the ice three days later for Game 5, new protective face mask and all.
-Later that game, deep into the third period, the Blues scored the game-winning goal moments after a controversial non-call by the referees — which the St. Louis Post-Dispatch, in a magnificent bit of trolling, was only too happy to allude to in its headline: "What a trip!"
+The Bruins' 42-year-old captain, Zdeno Chara, reportedly broke his jaw when he took a point-blank shot to the mouth in Game 4, only to make it back out on the ice three days later for Game 5, new protective face mask and all.
+Later that game, deep into the third period, the Blues scored the game-winning goal moments after a controversial noncall by the referees — which the St. Louis Post-Dispatch, in a magnificent bit of trolling, was only too happy to allude to in its headline: "What a trip!"

-In fact, that little phrase is a pretty fitting summary of a postseason that had as many twists as the tape on a hockey stick — and an up-and-down Final that just about lived up to the chaos that came before it.
+In fact, that little phrase is a pretty fitting summary of a postseason that has had as many twists as the tape on a hockey stick — and an up-and-down final that has just about lived up to the chaos that came before it.
 What a long, strange trip it's been.

 Now time to bring it all home.